imagetranslate/overworked-graphic-designer/Readme.md

-# Overworked Graphic Designer - OGD
+# Overworked Graphic Designer

-For our business objectives, we need to solve the following problems related to text in images.

-## Problems

-Given an image with text in it:
+## What purpose will this serve

+In images with text, besides recognizing it (which is what OCR does), there are other interesting things one can do.

+Say:
+- Identify character boundaries
+- Identify font used, it's weight, italicization etc
-1. Identify text color
+- Identify text color
-2. Identify
-    - Font-face
-    - Italicization
-    - Weight
-3. Inpainting
-4. Recognize the text (we'll use OCR APIs for now)
+- Still do OCR if you wish to

+Obviously gathering such a dataset isn't easy.
+But we can obviouly create one.

-## Diversity of input
+## Diversity of generated data

 We should be able to handle input that has diverse: